ArieHein/terraform-train/azure/TF4/readme.md

 db_sql_max_size = "4"
 ```

-As we have seen in past chapters, all variables used need to be declared and thus we can see all these variables appear in **variables.tf** at the root of the project.
+As we have seen in past chapters, all variables used need to be declared and thus we can see all these variables are declared in **variables.tf** at the root of the project.

-Back to our main file, we see in the Resource Group provisioning, that this time we are using the environment prefix in the resource naming, and we are also adding the location prefix to add to the overall uniqueness of the resource name.
+Back to our main file, we see in the Resource Group provisioning, that this time we are using the environment prefix in the resource naming, and we are also adding the location prefix to, adding to the overall uniqueness of the resource name.

 ```terraform
 name     = "${var.project_prefix}-${var.project_location_prefix}-${var.environment_prefix}-rg"